Know thyself… especially your breasts.

-Did you know that breast cancer mortality rates have been declining over the years, and this decline can be attributed partially to better screening, early detection, and increased awareness.
-That’s right, knowledge really is power – that’s why we’re going to give you all the information you need to become experts at early detection via breast self exams!
+Did you know that breast cancer mortality rates have been declining over the years?
+This decline can be attributed partially to better screening, early detection, and increased awareness.
+That’s right, knowledge really is power – that’s why we’re going to give you all the information you need to become experts at early detection via breast self-exams!

 Step 1: The looking in the mirror part